aitchkhan/vitalchat-demo/client/README.md

-# Vital Chat Client Web Application
+# VitalChat Demo App Client

 ## How to Run